MatthewForrester/TVTower/docs/manual_en.md

 If you should want to undo your choice, it's possible by right-clicking on the appropriate character.

 Next a production company has to be selected in the part of the screen on the right.
-There are three XXXXXXXXXX levels.
+There are three levels.
 Each level has its price and brings with it a certain number of Production Points.
 The former must be paid, the latter can be assigned to the main production areas.
 Or alternatively to the speed of production.

 The main areas of production are each weighted differently according to their genres.
 Obviously an action film needs stunts rather more than a romance.
 But that should not be divulged in detail.
 When all the points have been allocated, planning can be completed on the left below the total cost and the production time.